 “You can’t be modern if you are not inclusive.”
+In this article we talk about being inclusive in gynecology.

-It was feedback Aspivix received in social media after releasing its newly created vision statement “Gynecology.
+It was the feedback Aspivix received in social media after releasing its newly created vision statement “Gynecology.
 Now modern” which was followed by a descriptor: “Developing modern devices in gynecology for clinicians and women.”

 Using gender-balanced language is becoming non-optional in every sector, yet how do we articulate inclusiveness in a sector named ‘women’s healthcare’ ?